-For accounting purposes we recommend taking the reports from the Accounting page.
+For accounting purposes we recommend taking the reports from the Revenues > Accounting -page.
 There the revenues are listed based on the business ID in the receipt.
 You can select your company (business Id) on the top left corner.
 Below that there is a list daily reports and monthly reports.

-When you click any report button Timma will open up a popup window with options to either open the document into a new tab (icon in the left side), download the report to your computer (icon in the middle) or send it via email (icon in the right side).
-Picture below shows the popup window.
+When you click any report button Timma will open up a pop-up window with options to either open the document into a new tab (icon on the left), download the report to your computer (icon on the middle) or send it via email (icon on the right ).

 Last but not least in the sales report there is a list of invoices sent and paid during the period.
 We have separated invoices from other sales because then it can be used either for counting sent invoices or paid invoices as part of the total revenues.
 The last table in the report shows the value of open invoices in the beginning of the period, the value of new invoices during the period, paid and voided invoices during the period and value of open invoices at the end of period.

 In the first table there is a list of online bookings that customers have paid beforehand.
-Stripe will distribute and send the money from online payments to the salon's bank account within 7 bank days from the purchase.
+If your salon is still using Stripe for the online prepayments, Stripe will distribute and send the money from online payments to the salon's bank account within 7 bank days from the purchase.
 Timma’s commission (3,5%) from the payout is reduced automatically.

 Marketplace report has the information about Timma credits and Marketplace commissions.